Lin2907/ciao-bella-blog/Testing.md

   + Issue: The edit button not functioning.
   + Solution: Adjusted the JavaScript file and modified the views, resulting in the edit button working as intended.

+### Unresolved Bugs

++ 'X' and Close Button Not Working on Delete Comment Modal

+  + Issue: The 'X' and Close button intended to close the modal is non-functional.

+Due to time constraints this was not resolved yet.